Arpit-200518/GameSwap/README.md

 4. Game Access:
 Upon purchase, the buyer receives decryption keys to access the game files securely.

-#Tech Stack
+# Tech Stack
 1. Blockchain: Ethereum, Polygon (for scalability and lower fees)
 2. Smart Contracts: Solidity, OpenZeppelin libraries
 3. NFT Standards: ERC-721, ERC-1155
 4. Storage: IPFS, Arweave for decentralized hosting of game files
-5. Frontend: React, Redux for a seamless user interface
-6. Backend: Node.js, Express, and MongoDB for user and transaction management
-7. Authentication: Decentralized Identity (DID) and Zero-Knowledge Proofs
-8. Wallets: MetaMask, Trust Wallet for secure transactions
+5. Backend: Node.js
+6. Wallets: MetaMask
-9. Payments: Stablecoins (USDC), ETH for marketplace transactions
+7. Payments: Stablecoins (USDC), ETH for marketplace transactions
-10. Testing: Truffle, Hardhat for contract testing and deployment
+8. Testing: Hardhat for contract testing and deployment
-11. APIs: Ethers.js, Web3.js for blockchain interaction

-#Benefits
+9. APIs: Ethers.js

+# Benefits
 1. For Players: Freedom to resell games, ensuring true ownership.
 2. For Developers: A consistent revenue stream through royalties on resales.
 3. For the Industry: Promotes a fair, transparent, and sustainable ecosystem.

-#Future Plans
+# Future Plans
 1. Expanding platform interoperability with additional blockchains.
 2. Introducing in-game assets as NFTs for further monetization.
 3. Gamifying the marketplace experience to reward user participation.

-#How to run the code
+# How to run the code
 We have tested it on local host, hence to run it locally, run npx handhat node in one terminal, and in other terminal do the following in contracts folder:
 1. To compile Smart Comtract:
    npx hardhat compile